ingesolvoll/kee-frame/README.md

 The kee-frame API has remained stable since the launch in early 2018.
 Here is a list of important/breaking changes:
 * 0.3.0: Reitit replaces Bidi as the default routing library.
 Causes a breaking change in the data structures of routes and route matches.
 [The bidi router implementation can be found here, it's easy to fit back in.](https://github.com/ingesolvoll/kee-frame-sample/blob/master/src/cljs/kee_frame_sample/routers.cljs)
+* 0.3.4: Changes in log configuration, might render unexpected results in more/less logging for existing projects.
+* 0.4.0: FSM API introduced.
+No breaking API change, additions only.
+* 0.4.0: Websocket API moved out to separate library, to reduce bundle size.
+Requires separate dependency.

 ## Getting started